Antonball Deluxe: Development and release

 Antonball Deluxe was designed by indie studio Summitsphere, mainly its founder, Tony Grayson, who worked as co-coder, main-designer, and sole composer for the game.
 It was originally published by Propenent Games, but the publishing rights were transferred to Summitsphere.

-In 2007, Tony Grayson conceptualized the first iteration of Anton's character, who was originally named "Red Guy", and drew him for his forum profile picture.
-Tony Grayson attempted to make game with "Red Guy" multiple times, a game which would later become Antonblast in December 2024, the game was conceptualized in 2017 including the main antagonist: Satan.
+In 2007, Tony Grayson conceptualized the first iteration of Anton's character, originally named "Red Guy", and drew him for his forum profile picture.
+Tony Grayson attempted to make a game with "Red Guy" multiple times, a game which would later become Antonblast in December 2024, the game was conceptualized in 2017 including the main antagonist: Satan.
 He nicknamed the concept "Red Guy", from Anton's original name, but it was shelved for another game: Demoltion Donkey (renamed to Harm Yarders), a beat 'em up game inspired by Battletoads.
 In 2018, Grayson learned that the "conventional wisdom" for indie games was that Devolver Digital was the ideal publisher for indie games.
 Thinking that Harm Yarders was made for Devolver's type of catalogue, that being "bloody, gory, and cartoon-y".

 Grayson decided to pitch Harm Yarders to Devolver but thinking that his email would get lost due to E3 2018.
 Instead, he booked a flight and an industry pass for E3 2018.
 He met with Mike Wilson, the founder and head of Devolver Digital in the booth of the same name and told Wilson that he wanted him to sign his game.
 Wilson responded by letting Grayson pitch his game to his "greenlight guy".
 Despite receiving "good" feedback according to Grayson about how to present his ideas and Devolver liking the game, they ended up rejecting Harm Yarders.

 The rejection of Harm Yarders put Summitsphere on the back-burner without a publisher, so Grayson decided to take part in a 2019 Game Boy-themed game jam called GB Jam 7 on Itch.io to blow off steam.
 He began development with only three days until the deadline.
 Grayson reused the "Red Guy" character as the protagonist for the game, Grayson was inspired by Arkanoid to make an earlier iteration of the main mode of Antonball Deluxe, Antonball in Antonball (Classic) and came up with an early, simpler iteration of the Antonball mode's gameplay.
 Grayson originally planned to make 99 levels but due to time constraints, it was downscaled to 6 levels, he realized he could not use the name "Red Guy" for the protagonist due to the game being in black and white, so he choose the name Anton and changed the game's title from Brickball to Antonball.